VBayesLab/VBLabDocs/VB-MGVB.md

 #### Data Type: Double | Positive
 <br>
-The maximum value of $\bar{g}$ in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb) to prevent the exploding gradient problem occurs when the gradient gets too large, thus making the optimization for the model parameters (e.g., using gradient descent) highly unstable.
+The maximum value of the the gradient to prevent the exploding gradient problem occurs when the gradient gets too large, thus making the optimization for the model parameters (e.g., using gradient descent) highly unstable.

 **Default:** `100`